-The Company expects that the majority of the remaining \$1.1 million employee-related accrual balance will be expended over the next five months and will be funded from working capital.
-The majority of the facilities-related accrual represents estimated losses on long-term leases of space vacated as part of the restructuring actions from 1999 through 2003.
+The Company expects that the majority of the remaining \$0.4 million employee related accrual balance will be expended over the next six months and will be funded from working capital.
+The majority of the facilities-related accrual represents lease payments due on vacated premises and estimated losses incurred or expected to be incurred on subleases of such space.
 The leases extend through 2010 unless the Company is able to negotiate an earlier termination.